Iliyan Mitsanski: Zagłębie Lubin

-Kaiserslautern
+1. FC Kaiserslautern

 On 18 June 2010, Mitsanski signed a four-year contract with 1.
 FC Kaiserslautern.
 On 24 July, he netted the only goal in the prestigious 1–0 win against Liverpool in a friendly match.
 On 22 September 2010, he made his official debut for his new team in the 0–5 away loss against Borussia Dortmund after coming on as a substitute for Erwin Hoffer.
 On 13 November 2010, he scored his first goal in the Bundesliga in the 3–3 home draw with VfB Stuttgart.
 He was unable to establish himself as a regular for the team and was loaned out to FSV Frankfurt during the winter break.

 FSV Frankfurt

 On 3 February 2012, Mitsanski made his debut for FSV Frankfurt and netted two goals in the 2–1 away win over MSV Duisburg in a 2.
 Bundesliga match.

 Karlsruher SC

 In June 2013, Mitsanski signed a contract with Karlsruher SC.